 What is the fear that is in your way of shifting a habit?

-What identify threat might be underneath that fear?
+What identity threat might be underneath that fear?

 What 30-Day Practice of a mini habit might you be ready to start today?

 Here’s a copy of the Road Map to a 30-Day Practice to print out.
-I hope your new habit can provide the array of experiences that mine has.
+I hope your new habit can provide an array of experiences like mine has.